googlefonts/VTT-Deficiencies/README.md

 **Idea:** Add option in the VTT UI, to Import, Compile everything for all glyphs and save.

+**Suggestion:** Change the Default output from the Autohinter from ‘ResYDist’ to ‘YShift’ for Variable font hinting.

+The current recommendation for hinting Variable fonts is to replace all ‘ResYDist’ instructions with a ‘YShift’ instruction.
+Using the ‘YShift’ command in place of the ‘ResYDist’ for controlling stem weights, helps to render the outlines of all weight Variations from lightest to heaviest, using a more natural rendering from the outline. _The shift command is typically used to constrain a distance in the y-direction between two points, when no CVT is used or needed (i.e. when a distance is too small to warrant using a CVT to control the distance)_

+The ‘ResYDist’ command, causes stems to round to full pixels at smaller sizes.
+This causes distortions, particularly in lighter outlines.
+Using the YShift command in place of ResYDist corrects these distortions and renders the outlines more accurately.

+**Current solution:** Export all hinting code from the font to XML, edit the XML in an external text editor, replace all ResYDist references with YShift, re-import XML back to your original font, with modifications, or, use python script found [here](https://github.com/source-foundry/vtt-hinting-scripts)

+**Recommended solution:** Modify the Autohinter to output the YShift command, by default, when hinting Variable fonts.

+**Suggestion:** Investigate adding support to add RES commands via the Hinting GUI in VTT.

+The Res addition to the command ResAnchor, for example, stands for Rendering Environment Specific, and ensures that the appropriate rounding happens, for various rendering environments.
+This saves adding additional Hinting commands if Hinting is required to work in a variety of rendering environments, and is recommended when hinting Variable fonts. _The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots_

+**Current VTT Support:** The ‘Res’ (Resolution Environment Specific) command is not supported when using the Graphical Hinting tools.
+This additional code must be added manually, in the VTTtalk window.

+**Recommended solution:** Investigate adding support to add RES commands via the Hinting GUI in VTT.
+When rehinting any existing glyph from scratch, for example, having the ability to add the RES commands via the hinting GUI saves time, and results in an improved workflow.
+Currently the RES commands can only be added manually to the VTT Talk, after the glyph has been hinted using the Graphical Hinting tools.

 ## Instance Range CVT Deltas
 _Ideas, and code for future hinting of Variable fonts_